Disney Dreamlight Valley marshmallows

 Screenshot by Destructoid

-Disney Dreamlight Valley’s End of Summer event begins with camping-related furniture crafting, questing, and cooking.
-Two new recipes, roasted marshmallows and s’mores, are also available once you get your hands on your first few marshmallows.
-These two dishes require pink and blue marshmallows, among other ingredients.
+The Summer Sizzle event features several camping-related furniture crafting, questing, and cooking.
+These two recipes are only available once you’ve obtained your first few marshmallows.
+They require pink and blue marshmallows, among other ingredients.

 Alternatively, you can sell both marshmallow types if you collect a bunch and don’t want to cook them all.
 However, you’ll make more money cooking them than selling them as raw items, so it’s worth spending time and resources converting them to roasted marshmallows and s’mores.
 You can also keep a few extras on hand in case they appear as daily favorite gifts for random villagers.